 Polluted stormwater isn’t just a problem along roads and commercial areas — homes and driveways and other impervious surfaces can also cause problems.
-The LGA’s Lake George Watershed Data Atlas (2016) determined that 8.2 percent of the watershed can be described as disturbed or developed – and a large amount of phosphorous that enters the Lake as surface runoff likely comes from those areas.
+The LGA’s Lake George Watershed Data Atlas (2016) determined that 8.2 percent of the watershed can be described as disturbed or developed – and a large amount of phosphorous, nitrogen, sediment and nutrients that enters the Lake as surface runoff likely comes from those areas.

 What is polluted stormwater ?